UKCloud/documentation/articles/managed-services/man-antivirus-faq.md

 * Detection - Patented Behavioral AI recognizes malicious actions regardless of vector.
 SentinelOne is the only endpoint security vendor to detect fileless, zero-day and nation-grade attacks in real time.

 * Prevention - Static AI on the endpoint prevents attacks inline in real time.
-Consistently ranked for highest efficacy and lowest false-positives, SentinelOne’s static AI model replaces legacy antivirus.
+Consistently ranked for highest efficacy and lowest false-positives, SentinelOne's static AI model replaces legacy antivirus.

 ### Does SentinelOne provide malware prevention?